Lead: Compounds

 Other applications of lead compounds are very specialized and often fading.
 Lead-based coloring agents are used in ceramic glazes and glass, especially for red and yellow shades.
 While lead paints are phased out in Europe and North America, they remain in use in less developed countries such as China, India, or Indonesia.
 Lead tetraacetate and lead dioxide are used as oxidizing agents in organic chemistry.
 Lead is frequently used in the polyvinyl chloride coating of electrical cords.
 It can be used to treat candle wicks to ensure a longer, more even burn.
 Because of its toxicity, European and North American manufacturers use alternatives such as zinc.
 Lead glass is composed of 12–28% lead oxide, changing its optical characteristics and reducing the transmission of ionizing radiation, a property used in old TVs and computer monitors with cathode-ray tubes.
 Lead-based semiconductors such as lead telluride and lead selenide are used in photovoltaic cells and infrared detectors.

+Historical Preservation

+Museums have an interest in preventing corrosion.
+Lead is contained in many historical artefacts, and lead corroding agents can be present in the air: Aldehydes, Organic Acids such as Acetic acid or Formic acid, and Acid gases.
+The Oddy test is an environment of accelerated corrosion, using lead and other metals to determine the presence of corroding agents.